Ultimate Texas Sales Tax Guide

 How to Collect Sales Tax in Texas

-Texas is responsible for collecting sales tax, income tax, and property tax from its counties and cities.
+Texas is responsible for collecting sales tax, income tax, business tax, and property tax from its counties and cities.

 It collects sales tax in two ways: